The Hajj pilgrimage

 The Hajj is the annual religious pilgrimage to Mecca, Saudi Arabia involving more than 2 million pilgrims from around the world.
 The Hajj takes place from the 8th through the 12th of Dhu al-Hijja, the last month of the Islamic year.
 As the Islamic calendar is lunar, the timing of Hajj varies with respect to the Gregorian calendar.
 Umrah is a similar pilgrimage that can be undertaken at any time of year.

-Hajj is expected to take place between 30 August and 4 September 2017.
-Please note that the Kingdom of Saudi Arabia Ministry of Health provides advice for pilgrims travelling to perform Hajj and Umrah.
+Hajj is expected to take place between 19 August and 24 August 2018.
+Please note that the Kingdom of Saudi Arabia Ministry of Health provides health advice for pilgrims travelling to perform Hajj and Umrah.

 Pilgrims travelling to perform the Hajj or Umrah can reduce their risk of illness and injury through simple precautions taken before and during their pilgrimage.